-Fort Gordon provides hunting for white-tailed deer, wild turkey, waterfowl, and small game.
-If you plan on hunting on Fort Gordon, you will need the appropriate State of Georgia and Fort Gordon hunting licenses or permits.
+Fort Eisenhower provides hunting for white-tailed deer, wild turkey, waterfowl, and small game.
+If you plan on hunting on Fort Eisenhower, you will need the appropriate State of Georgia and Fort Eisenhower hunting licenses or permits.
 You will also be required to complete a background check (FG Form 9243) and submit it to the Law Enforcement Center or Visitor's Control Center at Gate 6 for approval prior to bringing firearms onto the installation.

-In addition to the specific regulations contained in the Fort Gordon Hunting, Fishing, and Outdoor Recreation Regulation, all general state hunting laws and regulations apply.
+In addition to the specific regulations contained in the Fort Eisenhower Hunting, Fishing, and Training Area Recreation Regulation, all general state hunting laws and regulations apply.
 Carefully review the Georgia Hunting Regulations for information on general laws and regulations relating to hunting.
-For our hunting season dates please see the "Regulations & Forms" tab on the blue bar above.
+For our hunting season dates, please see the "Regulations & Forms" tab on the blue bar above.

-Fort Gordon provides the opportunity for sportsmen to hunt white-tailed deer.
-Fort Gordon has approximately 50,000 acres of land available for deer hunting; Fort Gordon is divided into 3 different deer management areas.
+Fort Eisenhower provides the opportunity for sportsmen to hunt white-tailed deer.
+Fort Eisenhower has approximately 50,000 acres of land available for deer hunting; Fort Eisenhower is divided into 3 different deer management areas.

-For ALL deer harvested on Fort Gordon, hunters are required submit a lower jawbone.
+For ALL deer harvested on Fort Eisenhower, hunters are required submit a lower jawbone.
 For antlerless deer, the jawbone must be submitted at the time of checkout.
 For antlered deer, the jawbone must be submitted within 7 days of harvest.
-Instructions for pulling and submitting jawbones are detailed in this tutorial and are also posted at each Outdoor Recreation Information Station.
+Instructions for pulling and submitting jawbones are detailed in this tutorial and are also posted at each Training Area Recreation Information Station.
 Also, Fort Eisenhower biologists would like to measure any bucks (4 points or more on one side) at the hunter's convenience.
-Hunters can call the office during normal duty hours (M-F, 0700-1600) must be checked by a Fort Gordon biologist.
-Contact a biologist at (706) 726-0098, (706) 840-5022, or (706) 791-9983 to set up a time.
+Hunters can call the office during normal duty hours (M-Th, 0700-1600; F, 0700-1500) at (706) 832-7661, (706) 726-0098, or (706) 791-9983 to set up a time.

-For more information on Fort Gordon's hunting regulations see our Hunting, Fishing, and Outdoor Recreation Regulation.
+For more information on Fort Eisenhower's hunting regulations see our Hunting, Fishing, and Training Area Recreation Regulation.
 For more on deer hunting season dates and limits, see the Big Game Hunting Seasons.

 Deer Camera Survey

-The field work for our 2017 deer camera population survey has been completed and the pictures ready for analysis.
-Here are a few stand-out photos from the survey.
+The Natural Resources Branch performs annual deer camera surveys to estimate the population of deer on the installation.
+Here are a few stand-out photos from the 2018 survey.

 Wildlife Food Plots

-Every year, Fort Gordon Natural Resources Branch plants wildlife openings in most training areas.
+Every year, Fort Eisenhower Natural Resources Branch plants wildlife openings in most training areas.
 We plant a variety of summer and winter food plots including wheat, clover, peas, soybeans, chufa, sunflowers, and more.

 Small game hunting for bobcat, raccoon, opossum, fox, and coyote is permitted at night.
-Hunters must obtain a free "Night-time Hunting Permit" in addition to their Hunting Permit if they wish to hunt small game between sunset and 23:30 (11:30 P.M.).
+Hunters must obtain a "Night-time Hunting Permit" in addition to their Hunting Permit if they wish to hunt small game between sunset and 23:30 (11:30 P.M.).